semgrep/semgrep-docs/docs/release-notes/february-2023.md

     - Experimental support for Clojure, Lisp, Scheme, XML.
     - Beta support for Rust.
     - Experimental support for Jsonnet.
-    - Apex experimental support with Semgrep Pro Engine.
+    - Experimental support for Apex with Semgrep Pro Engine.

 - taint-mode: Taint propagators can now specify `by-side-effect`, just like sources and sanitizers.
 However, the default value of `by-side-effect` for propagators is `true` (unlike for sources or sanitizers).
 When using rule option `taint_assume_safe_functions: true`, this allows to specify functions that must propagate taint, for example: